She sat smoking three seats away from the door, cigarette pinched between black talons as she waited for the boy in a green apron to bring her coffee.

-“Fool.” said the girl.
 She threw back the espresso and stood.
-“But just what I need.”
+‘But just what I need.’

-It wasn’t a complete lie of course.
-The boy had broken when he hit the street sixty-six stories below.
+It wasn’t a complete lie.
+The boy had certainly broken when he hit the street sixty-six stories below.

-She stepped forward, closer to the boy in the green apron holding the empty tray.
+She slid out of her seat and stepped forward, closer to the boy in the green apron holding the empty tray.

 ‘Call me Spider,’ she said and caught his cheek in her palm.
 ‘You and I are going to have some fun.’